 Students gain knowledge and practical hands-on experience in materials and methods of historic preservation and restoration construction for roof systems.
 Specific projects determined by instructor and student interest.
-Course may be repeated up to four credits.

-HISTORIC PRESERVATION & RESTORATION TECHNIQUES: MOISTURE & THERMAL PROTECTION
+HISTORIC PRESERVATION & RESTORATION TECHNIQUES: MOISTURE & THERMAL PROTECTION (12.00 Lecture Hrs.
+Total)

 Students gain knowledge and practical hands-on experience in materials and methods of historic preservation and restoration construction for moisture and thermal protection.
 Specific projects determined by instructor and student interest.
-Course may be repeated up to four credits.